Telecommunications service provider Rain has announced leadership changes at the company.

-Conrad Leigh, previously the chief operating officer, has been appointed as Rain’s new CEO.
+His brother, Conrad Leigh, previously the chief operating officer, has been appointed as Rain’s new CEO.

 Rain is controlled by diverse shareholders, including Quarme Private Equity (Paul Harris): 41.36%; ARC: 20.25%; Pluvial: 11.75%; Montegray Capital (Michael Jordaan): 11.53%; and Ata Fund 1: 6.42%.

-According to the firm, this success has been built through a consistent strategic vision and a culture of agility and innovation.
+According to the firm, this has been built through a consistent strategic vision and a culture of agility and innovation.

-In his role as board member and strategic advisor, Brandon will continue to shape Rain’s long-term direction.
+In his role as board member and strategic advisor, Brandon Leigh will continue to shape Rain’s long-term direction.

 “Building Rain from a few people and a coffee machine to what it is now has been incredibly rewarding,” says Brandon Leigh.
-“Conrad has played a critical role both operationally and strategically, and I have every confidence that he’s the ideal leader to guide rain to future successes.”
+“Conrad has played a critical role both operationally and strategically, and I have every confidence that he’s the ideal leader to guide Rain to future successes.”

 Conrad Leigh, who previously served as chief technology officer and chief operating officer, brings extensive knowledge and experience to the CEO role.

-“I’m excited to guide rain into its next chapter and build upon Brandon’s exceptional foundations,” says Conrad Leigh.
-“We have strong momentum, and I look forward to leading the team as we take rain to greater heights.”
+“I’m excited to guide Rain into its next chapter and build upon Brandon’s exceptional foundations,” says Conrad Leigh.
+“We have strong momentum, and I look forward to leading the team as we take Rain to greater heights.”

 Share